Which steps help the transition to online teaching?

 – Discuss five useful steps that prepare tutors for the transition to teaching online

-– Complete Lesson 1 Worksheet to check knowledge and improve English proficiency
+– Complete Chapter 1 Worksheet to check knowledge and improve English proficiency

 The prospect of teaching online (brought to the forefront of education by the COVID-19 pandemic) can be daunting for teachers, particularly for those who’ve had years of classroom-based pedagogical input and practice and who strive to facilitate a varied and student-centred learning environment.
 While delivering classes online through platforms such as Teams, Zoom or Tencent may seem very different to the traditional classroom experience, the good news is that the fundamentals of teaching and learning and lesson planning remain much the same.

-This three-lesson course has been designed to help tutors who are relatively new to online, blended and hybrid teaching reflect on what they wish to achieve through their online instruction and how they might achieve this in the most effective way.
-We begin in Lesson 1 by exploring five common-sense steps that should assist with the transition to online learning.
-In Lesson 2, we then discuss how to make class materials for live and recorded online lessons before examining in Lesson 3 the methods for engendering quantitative and qualitative tutor and peer interactions.
+This three-chapter reader has been designed to help tutors who are relatively new to online, blended and hybrid teaching reflect on what they wish to achieve through their online instruction and how they might achieve this in the most effective way.
+We begin in Chapter 1 by exploring five common-sense steps that should assist with the transition to online learning.
+In Chapter 2, we then discuss how to make class materials for live and recorded online lessons before examining in Chapter 3 the methods for engendering quantitative and qualitative tutor and peer interactions.

 Step 1: Remember Your Pedagogical Principles